-Usually I don’t use built-in mics on headphones.
+Usually, I don’t use built-in mics on headphones.
 Not because I don’t enjoy using them or because I can’t find one with acceptable quality, but instead because I usually forget they are there.

 Thinksound has helped me to remember.

-I have been utilizing the built-in microphone and have heard no complaints regarding the quality or volume of my speaking voice (or singing voice, depending whom I am talking to).
+I have been utilizing the built-in microphone and have heard no complaints regarding the quality or volume of my speaking voice (or singing voice, depending on whom I am talking to).
 The mic also includes a button that can be used to play/pause music on many handheld devices (works running Kit Kat on a Nexus 5 at least).